 Details of published scholarly outputs should be provided as follows:

 - Citation data, in disciplines where this is appropriate, may be included; consideration of an application will not be prejudiced if citation data are not included.
+For the avoidance of doubt, applications will not be assessed on the basis of citation data/metrics alone, and these will be used in conjunction with qualitative indicators of research quality and impact, in line with the University’s guidance on the Responsible Use of Metrics in Research Assessment;

 - Copies of publications must not be included.